vLAR-group/DM-NeRF/README.md

 #### (1) [DM-SR](https://www.dropbox.com/s/1k75m38vahizbp9/dmsr.zip?dl=0)

 To the best of our knowledge, there is no existing 3D scene dataset suitable for quantitative evaluation of geometry manipulation.
 Therefore, we create a synthetic dataset with 8 types of different and complex indoor rooms, called DM-SR. The room types and designs follow [Hypersim Dataset](https://github.com/apple/ml-hypersim).
 Overall, we firstly render the static scenes, and then manipulate each scene followed by second round rendering.
 Each scene has a physical size of about 12x12x3 meters with around 8 objects.
-We will keep updating it for future research in the community.
+We will keep updating [DM-SR](https://www.dropbox.com/s/1k75m38vahizbp9/dmsr.zip?dl=0) for future research in the community.

 #### (2) [Replica](https://www.dropbox.com/s/t1bref0zrmbq1gl/replica.zip?dl=0)